Thomas Ellis Owen: Early life and training

-Owen was born in Middlesex, the son of Mary and Jacob Owen, who worked for the Royal Engineers Ordnance Department in Portsmouth.
+Owen was born in Middlesex, the son of Mary and Jacob Owen, an architect for the Royal Engineers Ordnance Department in Portsmouth.
 He trained as an architect and, although his architecture was probably influenced by John Nash, Owen had a lighter touch that belonged more to his Georgian roots than the Victorian times he mainly practiced in.
 On completing his articles, Owen travelled through Italy studying its architectural history and development.
 Returning to England, Thomas married Catherine, the daughter of one of his father's colleagues J.W Higgins, surveyor of Government Works.

 Early career

 In the 1820s he entered into a private practice with his father, Messrs Jacob Owen and Son.
-Many of the ecclesiastical and civic works undertaken by the father and son is hard to clearly attribute to either one during this period, although it seems likely that there was a high degree of collaboration between them in buildings such as All Saint's Church, Portsea (1825-1828) and St John the Baptist, Rowlands Castle (1837); in the 1830s, Owen along with his father and father-in-law began developing the land around Southsea as a business venture.
+Many of the ecclesiastical and civic works undertaken by the father and son is hard to clearly attribute to either one during this period, although it seems likely that there was a high degree of collaboration between them in buildings such as All Saint's Church, Portsea (1825-1828), Holy Trinity Church, Gosport (1828-30) and St John the Baptist, Rowlands Castle (1837).
+In the 1830s Owen, along with his father and father-in-law, began developing the land around Southsea as a business venture.